lucaneg/prog-exercises/numpy/pi_approximation.md

   - the absolute distance between PI and the last element, `|math.pi - x_n|`, by passing the appropriate parameter to `print_error`
   - the trend of the sequence (increasing, decreasing, or oscillating) by passing a value (positive, negative, or zero) to `print_trend`.
 The value to pass must be determined by computing the ratio of each element in the sequence and the previous one (`x_i / x_(i-1)`), and checking if all of the ratios are positive, negative, or alternating between positive and negative

-**Scores:** 0.1 for each hidden test case that passes, plus a bonus of 0.1 if the only for loops used are in the `sequence_x` methods

 ## Template

 ```py